 - It helps in protecting your online reputation.
 Likewise, it can help in preventing cybercriminals from registering your exact match .au domain name and using it for purposes that might besmirch or malign your business’ online and offline reputation.

 - Proves that you’re Australian.
-Eligibility requirements set by the auDA policy requires registrants to meet special criteria as outlined in the policy.
+Eligibility requirements set by the auDA policy require registrants to meet special criteria as outlined in the policy.
 It may seem daunting at first, but consider that this requirement stops someone from overseas coming in and registering the names of Australian businesses.

 It may help with your ranking on Google.
-Having an .au name helps Google understand where your business is based.
+Having a .au name helps Google understand where your business is based.
 If you happen to use only a .com, Google would have a harder time ranking you for local searches.

 Essentially, there are three strategies you need to follow to protect your brand online.